MarkPitt99/Parental-age-and-pace-of-life/data/README.md

 -   Column Q: **Removal_date** - date(yyyy-mm-dd) - This column combines the dates for animals that were removed to the climate room and those that were removed due to dying within the experimental period.
 This column combines all removals into one variable, irrespective of ehether that removal was from an observed death or artificially (from reproductive cessation).

 -   Column R: **event** - 1/0 - A censoring flag that indicates whether an animal was observed dying within the experimental period or was removed to the climate room.
 1 = Animal moved to the climate room.
-0 = Animal died within the incubator and did not spend anytime in the climate room.
+0 = Animal died within the incubator and did not spend any time in the climate room.

 -   Column S: **time_in_study** - numeric (weeks) - The total duration of time that a parent animal spent within the study before either dying or being experimentally removed.
 Calculated as the difference between the first mating date and the removal date.
 -